leveluptuts/fresh/README.md

 Not complete / in use yet, just standard html 5 validation

+### Styles

+Add css from global.css in this repo to get the library styles if you would like them.

 ## FAQ

 ### Can I customize this component in my own way?